-- The 2025 challenge ingredient is Pok. - A Challenge Ingredient will be selected each year, highlighting a Nebraska commodity food product. - Please keep food safety in mind when selecting the recipe used for the Challenge.
-Foods must be able to be kept chilled during transport to the contest, then be able to be re-heated in a slow cooker or microwave, if needed. - Each team must incorporate the challenge ingredient into their food item they will be presenting during the contest.
+- The 2023 challenge ingredient is Sunflowers. - Please keep food safety in mind when selecting the recipe used for the Challenge.
+Foods must be able to be kept chilled during transport to the contest, then be able to be re-heated in a slow cooker or microwave. - Each team must incorporate the challenge ingredient into their food item they will be presenting during the contest.
 This may require altering a recipe or creatively incorporating an item into their overall table theme. - The challenge ingredient must also be included in the interview presentation, demonstrating youth knowledge of the ingredient, such as nutritional value, a farm-to-fork concept, or how to adapt a recipe to include the ingredient.